Skip to main content

 FCOS

-FCOS is an open-source Onnx model developed by D-Robotics, trained using the COCO dataset.
-It supports various types of object detection, including humans, animals, fruits, and vehicles, totaling 80 types.
+FCOS is an open-source ONNX model provided by D-Robotics, trained on the COCO dataset.
+It supports 80 object categories, including people, animals, fruits, vehicles, and more.

 Code repository: (https://github.com/D-Robotics/hobot_dnn)

-Application scenarios: FCOS is a one-stage object detection algorithm capable of pedestrian and vehicle detection.
-It is mainly used in autonomous driving and smart home fields.
+Application scenarios: Introduced in 2019, FCOS is a single-stage object detection algorithm capable of pedestrian detection, vehicle detection, and similar tasks.
+It is primarily used in autonomous driving, smart homes, and related fields.

 Supported Platforms